2020 Medicare Prices and Out-of-Pocket Costs

 While the coverage offered by each of the ten lettered Medigap plan types is standardized, the pricing may vary depending on your location and the insurance company you select.
 Medigap policy costs may also vary based on inflation and other factors, such as medical underwriting.

-Beyond that, Medicare Supplement policies are priced on a few different models:
+Beyond that, Medicare Supplement insurance policies are priced on a few different models:

 - Community-rated pricing: The premium is the same for every beneficiary who holds the policy.

 - Issue-age-rated pricing: The premium is based on your age at the time you first enroll in the policy.

 - Attained-age-rated pricing: The premium is based on your current age every policy period.

 According to eHealth research, Medicare Supplement premiums increased for 2019.
 Medicare Supplement insurance plans were the only product that showed an increase in average premiums between the 2018 and 2019 AEPs (from $141 to $152 per month).

 To begin looking for Medicare plans in your area, enter your ZIP code on this page.